 The simulated dataset and underlying kinetic model that we used for our analysis can be found at https://github.com/biosustain/Methionine_model/tree/main/data/methionine and is described in supporting information section 3.

 We constructed a kinetic model of the methionine cycle in Maud’s format using the description in Korendyaseva et al. (2008).
-The ordinary differential equation system describing this model is shown in Equation .
+The ordinary differential equation system describing this model is

 After specifying the qualitative aspects of the kinetic model, we selected parameter values to use as ground truth by Monte Carlo sampling using a previous model of the methionine cycle as a starting point (see Saa and Nielsen (2016) for this model).

 We used these parameters to simulate steady states in a range of plausible experimental conditions, again using Saa and Nielsen (2016) as a starting point.
-These steady states were then used to generate simulated measurements using the measurement model described below in Section 2.1.1.
+These steady states were then used to generate simulated measurements using the measurement model.

-2.1.1 Measurement model

-Generating an artificial dataset required a specification of the true measurement error.
 For enzyme and metabolite concentration measurements we specified a standard deviation of 0.1 on natural logarithmic scale, corresponding to approximately 10% measurement error.
 For each reaction measurement a measurement standard deviation of approximately 10% of the simulated value.

 These measurement error specifications are somewhat optimistic considering the many sources of variation and uncertainty affecting quantitative proteomics, metabolomics and fluxomics analyses, but are a reasonable first approximation to a realistic set of measurements.